Landlords and tenants need to complete and submit a bond refund form at the end of the tenancy.

 When the tenancy ends, the tenant and landlord should inspect the property together.
-If the inspection shows everything’s in order, complete the bond refund form and send it to the Tenancy Services for it to be processed.
+If the inspection shows everything’s in order, complete the bond refund form and send it to Tenancy Services for it to be processed.
 If you prefer, you can also transfer the bond to a new tenancy.

-If there’s unpaid rent, damage or anything else left undone, the tenant and landlord may agree to split the bond.
-Part of the bond is refunded to the landlord, to cover their costs.
-The rest is refunded to the tenant.
-Fill out the bond refund form to reflect this.
+If there’s unpaid rent or other outstanding costs, the tenant and landlord may agree to split the bond.
+Part of the bond is refunded to the landlord to cover their costs and the rest is refunded to the tenant.
+The bond refund form should be completed to reflect this.

 Either the landlord or the tenant can send the form to Tenancy Services, once it’s filled out and signed by all tenants and the landlord.

-Send the form by one of the following:
+Send the completed form to us by either:

-Refunds are made by direct credit, to the bank account numbers on the bond refund form and can only be made to a NZ bank account.
-Refunds usually take about 3 working days to process.
+Refunds are made by direct credit to the bank account numbers you provide on the bond refund form.
+Refunds will only be made to a NZ bank account.

-If the tenant or landlord can’t or won’t sign the bond refund form, complete the form anyway and send it to Tenancy Services.
-Tenancy Services will contact the party who hasn’t signed to confirm they agree with the refund.
+If the tenant or landlord can’t or won’t sign the bond refund form, complete the form anyway and send it to us.
+We will try to contact the person who hasn’t signed to check they agree with the refund.

 A landlord can only submit a form that the tenant hasn’t signed within 2 months of the tenancy ending.
-After that they will need to apply to the tenancy tribunal if they want to claim any part of the bond or they will need get the tenants to sign a refund form.
+After that they will need to apply to the Tenancy Tribunal to claim part of the bond or they will need to get the tenant to sign a refund form.

 If the tenant and the landlord can’t agree on the bond refund, either (or both) can apply to the Tenancy Tribunal to get it sorted.

 If both the landlord and tenant(s) are willing, they can ask for a mediator to help them try to reach an agreement.
 If you don’t want to use a mediator, or mediation doesn’t work, you will have to attend a Tenancy Tribunal hearing.

 If the bond isn’t claimed

-If bond remains unclaimed for six years after the tenancy ends, the bond becomes the property of the Crown.
+If bond remains unclaimed for 6 years after the tenancy ends, the bond becomes the property of the Crown.